VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort4plus-chalet.md

 - chalet for 4 persons
 - check-in: from 2 pm - check-out: until 10 am
 - dogs allowed - max 2 – no dangerous breeds
-- rental all year round except from January 15 to March 1 and November 15 to December 15
+- rental all year round except from January 15 to February 12
 - € 50 deposit to be paid in cash on arrival
 - will be refunded upon departure if the final cleaning has been done properly and if there’s no damage